flashxio/FlashX/README.md

-FlashX is a collection of big data analytics tools that perform data analytics in the form of graphs and matrices.
+This repo contains the core of the FlashX project, which provides big data analytics tools that perform data analytics in the form of graphs and matrices.
 As such, FlashX covers a large range of data analysis tasks.
-They utilize solid-state drives (SSDs) to scale data analysis to large datasets in a single machine, while achieving lightning speed (SSD-based solutions run almost as fast as in-memory solutions).
+All tools in FlashX utilize solid-state drives (SSDs) to scale data analysis to large datasets in a single machine, while achieving lightning speed (SSD-based solutions run almost as fast as in-memory solutions).
-It has three main components: FlashGraph, FlashMatrix and FlashR.
+The main components in FlashX are FlashGraph and FlashMatrix.

 FlashGraph
 ===========